quocdang1998/merlin/docs/source/developer/index.rst

 Data serialization
 ------------------

-Data in Merlin can be serialized into a binary data file for transfering data across multiple executables.
+Data in Merlin can be serialized into a binary data file for transferring data across multiple executables.
 There are three classes that can be serialized/deserialized in Merlin: multi-dimensional array, regression polynomial and CANDECOMP-PARAFAC model.